hmin/website-offline-tool/README.md

 website-offline-tool
 ====================

-A tool to make website offline and run locally
+A chrome extension to make website offline and run locally